Blog

 Why is it worth knowing keyboard shortcuts in Microsoft Office?

-In both Microsoft Word and Excel, keyboard shortcuts allow you to perform operations several times faster than using menus or icons.
+In both Microsoft Word and Excel, keyboard shortcuts allow you to perform tasks several times faster than using menus or icons.
 The benefits are obvious:

-• Time saving – fast file operations, formatting, copying.
+• Time savings – quick file operations, formatting, and copying.

-• Smoother operation —especially with large documents or complex spreadsheets.
+• Smoother performance —especially when working with large documents or complex spreadsheets.

 Keyboard shortcuts in Microsoft Word